TheMachine02/Virtual3D/README.md

 # Converters

 Virtual3D also feature an .obj converter to a .inc file which can be compiled into an .8xv or directly included in assembly source.
-To convert texture, please convpng from the C CE toolchain.
+To convert texture, please use convpng from the C CE toolchain.

 This is version alpha 0.9 - lot of thing missing, may be broken too.
 Don't hesitate to open issues.